Cocaine Addiction Treatment

 Regardless of what form it is taken in or the method of ingestion used, accidental absorption of toxic amounts of cocaine is not uncommon and can cause several adverse effects, such as cardiac arrest, heart attacks, seizures, or strokes; all of which can be fatal in nature.

 Why Do People Abuse Cocaine?

-This happens because of the flood of dopamine that cocaine makes your brain release.
-Dopamine is called a “feel-good” chemical, because it is what makes you feel happy and relaxed.
-When you use cocaine, you may feel:
+This happens because of the flood of dopamine that cocaine causes the brain to release.
+Dopamine is called a “feel-good” chemical because it is what makes people feel happy and relaxed.
+When an individual uses cocaine, they may feel: